spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/03-blog/01-comment-blog.md

 ## Write data to the store

-When you define the `Comment` type in a proto file, Ignite CLI (with the help of `protoc`) takes care of generating the required Go files.
+When you define the `Comment` type in a proto file, Spellshape CLI (with the help of `protoc`) takes care of generating the required Go files.

-Inside the `proto/blog/comment.proto` file, you can observe, Ignite CLI has already added the required fields inside the `Comment` message.
+Inside the `proto/blog/comment.proto` file, you can observe, Spellshape CLI has already added the required fields inside the `Comment` message.

 The contents of the `comment.proto` file are fairly standard and similar to `post.proto`.
 The file defines a package name that is used to identify messages, among other things, specifies the Go package where new files are generated, and finally defines `message Comment`.

 Each file save triggers an automatic rebuild.
-Now, after you build and start your chain with Ignite CLI, the `Comment` type is available.
+Now, after you build and start your chain with Spellshape CLI, the `Comment` type is available.

 Also, make a small modification in `proto/blog/post.proto` to add `createdAt`: